tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 make -f tensorflow/lite/experimental/micro/tools/make/Makefile TARGET=ecm3531 TAGS="CMSIS" test
 This will create a set of executables in tensorflow/lite/experimental/micro/tools/make/gen/ecm3531_cortex-m3/bin/

 5. Connect the board to the host computer, start PuTTY (Connection type = Serial, Speed = 11520, Data bits = 8, Stop bits = 1,  Parity = None), and load the executable with ocd.
-A sample script is provided in tensorflow/lite/experimental/micro/tools/make/targets/ecm3531/load_program \(e.g. lad_program  audio_provider_test\) to load and run from SRAM.
+A sample script is provided in tensorflow/lite/experimental/micro/tools/make/targets/ecm3531/load_program \(e.g. load_program  audio_provider_test\) to load and run from SRAM.
 The following output will be printed:
 Testing TestAudioProvider
 TestingTestTimer